Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-Any segment at time $T_n$ corresponds, at time $T_{n-1}$, to a segment of arbitrary size plus an arbitrary number of segments of size $n$.
-For $l\leq n$, define Take any $L>2n$, and depending on whether there are more or less than $\left\lfloor \frac Ln\right\rfloor$ such segments of size $n$ at time $T_{n-1}$ (see Figure~\ref{prop:AllAcceptable} for an illustration of this decomposition), one has:
+\begin{proof} Again, $T_n=T'_n$ for $n$ large enough, so we do the proof for $T'_n$.
+Any segment at time $T'_n$ corresponds to a segment larger than $n$ merged with $0$ or more consecutive segments of length $n$ at time $T'_{n-1}$ (only the left wall of segments of size $n$ are destroyed at time $T'_n$).
+See Figure~\ref{figure:AllAcceptable} for an illustration of this decomposition.
+Therefore we define: